-To prove this result, we tailor a significant amount of differential topology for stratified spaces, so as to make parametrized local-to-global arguments over stratified spaces as one can over usual smooth manifolds.
+To prove these results, we tailor a significant amount of differential topology for stratified spaces, so as to make parametrized local-to-global arguments over stratified spaces as one can over usual smooth manifolds.
 To give one example, we prove in Theorem \ref{open-handles} that stratified spaces have open handlebody decompositions; this is analogous to Smale's theorem, used in the proof of the h-cobordism theorem \cite{smale}, that usual smooth manifolds have handlebody decompositions.
-(A similar outcome can be managed through the work of Goersky-MacPherson~\cite{stratmorse}) on stratified Morse theory.)
-To give another example, we produce as Proposition~\ref{tot-unzip} a functorial resolution of singularities procedure, the unzipping construction; this is useful a technique for maneuvering between stratified spaces and manifolds with corners, where classical differential topology can be applied.
-While this resolution of singularities has been examined in other contexts of stratified spaces (see~\cite{almp} for an account, after the unpublished work of Richard Melrose), our treatement is tailored to the homotopy coherent consequences of Part II, as will be overviewed shortly.
+(A similar outcome can likely be managed through the work of Goresky--MacPherson~\cite{stratmorse}) on stratified Morse theory.)
+To give another example, we produce as Proposition~\ref{tot-unzip} a functorial resolution of singularities procedure, the unzipping construction; this is a useful technique for maneuvering between stratified spaces and manifolds with corners, where classical differential topology can be applied.
+While this resolution of singularities has been examined in other contexts of stratified spaces (see~\cite{almp} for an account, after unpublished work of Richard Melrose), our treatment is tailored to achieve the homotopy coherence required for Part 2, as will be overviewed shortly.
 We conceive this package of results as a d\'evissage of stratified structures in the sense of Grothendieck \cite{esquisse}.
 Any number of general results about stratified spaces can be proved by applying these techniques: induction on depth and resolution of strata, via unzipping, to manifolds with corners.

 \begin{remark} In this work, we use Joyal's {\it quasi-category} model of $\oo$-category theory \cite{joyal}.
 Boardman \& Vogt first introduced these simplicial sets in \cite{bv} as weak Kan complexes, and their and Joyal's theory has been developed in great depth by Lurie in \cite{HTT} and \cite{HA}, our primary references; see the first chapter of \cite{HTT} for an introduction.
 We use this model, rather than model categories or simplicial categories, because of the great technical advantages for constructions involving categories of functors, which are ubiquitous in this work.
 More specifically, we work inside of the quasi-category associated to the model category of Joyal.
 In particular, each map between quasi-categories is understood to be an iso- and inner-fibration; and (co)limits among quasi-categories are equivalent to homotopy (co)limits with respect to Joyal's model structure.